 This becomes especially challenging if the emails are backed up onto older tape media.

 One of the problems associated with tape media is directly linked to its main strengths: its longevity.
 While perfect for storing archive data long-term, it also presents a challenge when it comes to maintaining accessibility over large periods of time.

 When reviewing an email retention policy, companies should consider what tape types they store data on and what backup software is used.
-It’s a common occurrence for organisations to reach a situation where software becomes end-of-life, tape drives fail, or the tapes themselves become damaged, and they then have no way of accessing the data on their own.
+It’s a common occurrence for organizations to reach a situation where software becomes end-of-life, tape drives fail, or the tapes themselves become damaged, and they then have no way of accessing the data on their own.

 As part of your review of your data storage used for email retention, it’s best to ensure that you’re future-proofing your solutions accordingly.

-Companies should also be aware of exactly what data is on every tape they own, which can be a challenge if their tape estate is split across multiple tape types, backup software packages and if no catalogues exist.
+Companies should also be aware of exactly what data is on every tape they own, which can be a challenge if their tape estate is split across multiple tape types, backup software packages, and if no catalogs exist.
 If you’re not sure what data you have, or exactly where it resides, then it is worth investing the time to address this, so you’re not presented with an insurmountable roadblock if you ever need to locate, restore, or delete archived information in the future.

 You might also find that once you know what data is on your tapes, you can actually go ahead and securely delete obsolete data and enjoy vast cost and storage space savings as a result.
 After all, enterprise data storage solutions aren’t cheap!